KevinAndani/Comment-Chameleon/README.md

 - Works with JavaScript, TypeScript, Python, HTML, and more
 - **NEW**: Custom tag creation and styling
 - **NEW**: Formatting options like bold, italic, underline, and strikethrough
+- **NEW**: Dynamically switch between single-line and multi-line comment styles based on user preferences

 ## Usage